OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 You may have noticed that Design from Trust addresses many topical questions.
 For example, how might we:

+- Build lasting trust with our clients and customers (and employees and suppliers)?
 - Break the grip of addictive social media and surveillance capitalism?
 - Rebuild trust and retake control over the design of our living spaces and institutions?
 - Bridge the political divides that separate us?
 - Repair our failing systems, from education and governance to health care, urban design and more?
 - Help people connect to meaning and purpose?
-- Make best use of Generative AI to create positive futures?
+- Make the best use of Generative AI to create positive futures?

-Lovely, useful ideas spill out when you flip the trust telescope, such as [[Scarcity = Abundance - Trust]], [[The Joy Line]], and, well, Design from Trust itself 😁.
+Lovely, useful ideas spill out when you flip the trust telescope, such as [Scarcity = Abundance - Trust](https://www.youtube.com/watch?v=rlo8d7F5hdo&feature=youtu.be), [The Joy Line](https://www.youtube.com/watch?v=vkjEOigXUrk), and, well, Design from Trust itself 😁.

 If we do this right, we might collectively construct a [Betterverse](https://www.thebetterverse.org/).

+## Where to

+DfT already exists in the world, just not under this name.

+DfT isn't yet a book, a methodology, or a workshop, but it wants to be all of these.

 More at [DesignfromTrust.com](https://www.designfromtrust.com/) and in this private LinkedIn group (please knock to join).